Gynecomastia Pathology Summary

-John Koshy, M.D., at Baylor performed a retrospective or three major hospitals in Texas from 1999 to 2010 looking at the tissue pathology of patient’s less than 21 years old.
+John Koshy, M.D., at Baylor performed a retrospective or three major hospitals in Texas from 1999 to 2010 looking at the tissue pathology of patients less than 21 years old.
 They also performed a literature review from 1965 to 2010 of men less than 21 years old who underwent male breast reduction for gynecomastia.
-In addition they did an informal survey of 61 major children’s hospitals across the country if gynecomastia tissue was routinely sent to pathology.
+In addition, they did an informal survey of 61 major children’s hospitals across the country if gynecomastia tissue was routinely sent to pathology.

 The ten-year review of 81 patients of men less than 21 years old revealed no cases of breast cancer.
-The quota cost for the pathology was $1,260.00 as the out of pocket cost.
+The quota cost for the pathology was $1,260.00 as the out-of-pocket cost.

-INFORMAL SURVEY..
 22 of 61 hospitals gave responses in 18 states either routinely performed or required histological exam of gynecomastia of breast tissue excised from men with gynecomastia.

 CONCLUSION FROM THE STUDY:

-Based on this study, routine microscopic exam of men 21 years of age or less should not be routinely done or required.
+Based on this study, routine microscopic exams of men 21 years of age or less should not be routinely done or required.
 This can be performed when desired by the patient, patient’s family, or managing physician.

 gynecomastia.org does not give advice or options to try to produce educational and permission for its readers.